Department of Psychiatry

 MBBS (Medicine and Surgery), MSc, PhD, and DSc (Psychiatry)

-Dr Oye Gureje is Professor of Psychiatry and Director of the WHO Collaborating Centre for Research and Training in Mental Health, Neuroscience, and Substance Abuse, Department of Psychiatry, University of Ibadan.
-Dr Gureje is internationally recognized as a leading global mental health researcher with important contributions to our understanding of cross-cultural epidemiology of mental disorders, ageing in sub-Saharan Africa, and mental health service development.
-He is the author of over 400 scholarly papers in scientific journals and book chapters and his research has appeared in high impact journals in general medicine, ageing, psychiatry and epidemiology.
-A recipient of several honours and awards, Dr Gureje was made an Honorary Member of the World Psychiatric Association in 2008.
+Prof Oye Gureje is Professor of Psychiatry and Director of the WHO Collaborating Centre for Research and Training in Mental Health, Neuroscience, and Substance Abuse, Department of Psychiatry, University of Ibadan.
+Prof Gureje is internationally recognized as a leading global mental health researcher with important contributions to our understanding of cross-cultural epidemiology of mental disorders, ageing in sub-Saharan Africa, and mental health service development.
+He is the author of over 400 scholarly papers in scientific journals and book chapters and his research has appeared in high-impact journals in general medicine, ageing, psychiatry, and epidemiology.
+A recipient of several honours and awards, Prof Gureje was made an Honorary Member of the World Psychiatric Association in 2008.
 A Fellow of the Nigerian Academy of Science, he was, in 2008, conferred with Nigeria's highest award for academic achievement, the Nigerian National Order of Merit, by the country's President.
-Dr Gureje has been involved in several global and national health strengthening, policy development and global mental health initiatives, and has served as a Consultant/Technical Advisor to the World Health Organization on many global activities since 1991.
+Prof Gureje has been involved in several global and national health strengthening, policy development, and global mental health initiatives, and has served as a Consultant/Technical Advisor to the World Health Organization on many global activities since 1991.
 Since 2006, he has been a member of the WHO International Advisory Group for the Revision of the ICD-10 Chapter on Mental and Behavioural Disorders.
 As President of the African Association of Psychiatrists and Allied Professionals (2010 – 2014), he convened, in 2009, and in collaboration with the WHO and the WPA, a policy roundtable on scaling up mental health in sub-Saharan Africa.
-He has worked with the Ministries of Health of Namibia, Ghana, Sierra Leone, Gambia and Liberia to strengthen their mental health services.
+He has worked with the Ministries of Health of Namibia, Ghana, Sierra Leone, Gambia, and Liberia to strengthen their mental health services.

 Professor Pamela Naidoo